Flying over Thanksgiving holiday? So are millions of others

 If you are worried about winter weather at a city where you are connecting flights, Carpenter says “the best thing for everyone to do is monitor the airlines.”

-If you are picking up a loved one at the airport you are advised that curbside parking is not allowed so we’re told that lyou should park in the cell phone lot.
+If you are picking up a loved one at the airport you are advised that curbside parking is not allowed so we’re told that you should park in the cell phone lot.